 Where I will travel next is not set in stone—I will allow the natural flow of life lead me.

 Insiders tip to New York?

-Skip the super touristy attractions and sought out hidden gems—that is when you will truly experience New York.
+Skip the super touristy attractions.
+Take a walk and seek out hidden gems—that is when you will truly experience New York.

 Love this story?
 Click on the icons to share.